This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Denmark.

-Further, under the Danish Salaried Employees Act employees, who have been employed for more than 12 respectively 17 years, are entitled to a compensation amounting to 1 respectively 3 months’ salary.
-Collective agreements, usually, contain the same regulation and the same can also be agreed in individual agreements.
+Further, under the Danish Salaried Employees Act employees, who have been employed for more than 12 and 17 years, respectively, are entitled to a compensation in the amount of 1 and 3 months’ gross salary, respectively.
+Collective agreements, usually, contain similar regulation and the same can also be agreed in individual agreements.

 If a termination is unlawful, employees, who are subject to:

-the Danish Salaried Employees Act, are entitled to a compensation of 1 to 6 months’ salary depending on the employees’ seniority and the circumstances of the termination, or
+the Danish Salaried Employees Act, may be entitled to a compensation for unfair termination of between 1 and 5 months’ salary depending on the employees’ seniority and the circumstances of the termination,

-Further, see question 12 concerning terminations that are a breach of the Danish Non-Discriminations–or Equal Opportunities Acts.
+Further, see question 13 concerning terminations that may be a breach of the Danish Non-Discriminations- or Equal Opportunities Acts.

-Severance agreements must, however, be reasonable and can be held invalid, if the terms are not reasonable.
+Severance agreements must, however, be reasonable and can be held invalid, if the terms are not sufficiently reasonable for the employee.

 Is it possible to restrict a worker from working for competitors after the termination of employment?
 If yes, describe any relevant requirements or limitations.

-Under the Danish Employment Clause Act, the parties can enter into restrictive covenants, including non-competition– and non-solicitation clauses.
-Such clauses restrict employees from performing competing work or working for the employer’s customers after the employment has lapsed.
+Under the Danish Employment Covenant Act, the parties may enter into restrictive covenants such as non-competition- and non-solicitation of customers clauses.
+Such clauses restrict employees from performing competing work or working for the employer’s customers after the employment has expired.

 the employer has informed the employee of the circumstances, which makes it necessary for the employee to be subject to a non-compete clause,